Kinneloa Fire: October 28 to 31

-The National Weather Service forecast a return to Santa Ana winds on October 30–31: though weaker than the October 27–28 episode, it still concerned firefighters as multiple fires, including the Kinneloa Fire, remained uncontained.
+The National Weather Service forecast a return to Santa Ana winds on October 30–31: though weaker than the October 27–28 episode, it still concerned firefighters because multiple fires, including the Kinneloa Fire, remained uncontained.
 However, to the gratitude of fire officials, the predicted gusts of 40 mph did not materialize.

 The fire was 50 percent contained by the night of October 29, as firefighters shored up multiple flanks: to the west, above Altadena, they set a 200 acre backfire to strengthen control lines along Chaney Trail, which stopped the fire from continuing into Millard Canyon and threatening Jet Propulsion Laboratory and The Meadows subdivision.
 To the east, they used dozers to widen a large firebreak on the ridge between Little Santa Anita Canyon, with the most fire activity, and Big Santa Anita Canyon, which contained dozens of summer cabins and from which the fire might have threatened Sierra Madre.
 These efforts were supported by aircraft dropping water and fire retardant, including Boeing CH-47 Chinook helicopters—their use a first for Los Angeles County—and Lockheed C-130 Hercules fixed-wing aircraft.

 By October 31, the fire was 95 percent contained, and on November 1, the Kinneloa Fire was declared 100 percent contained.
 At peak staffing, at least 2,100 firefighters had worked to contain it.